 Looking back, I can say with certainty that I thrived in a small-town environment.
 Life was predictable and comfortable.
-I was involved in ALL the extra curriculars and got along with everyone so much so that I was named Homecoming Queen my senior year of high school.
+I was involved in ALL the extracurriculars and got along with everyone so much so that I was named Homecoming Queen my senior year of high school.
 I often look back at that girl with awe.
 Was that really me?
 So social.
 So involved.
-So fun, carefree, and all she could be.
+So fun and carefree.

 I began taking photographs when I received my first camera at age 10 and began writing when I received my first diary at age 12.
-Photography and writing were unrealistic careers I considered amongst an assortment of more traditional career paths including nursing, medicine, psychology, ministry, teaching, physical therapy, and occupational therapy.
-In the fall of 1994, I began college with a major in speech-language pathology.
+Photography and writing were unrealistic careers I considered amongst an assortment of more traditional career paths including psychology, nursing, medicine, ministry, teaching, physical therapy, and occupational therapy.
+In 1994, I began college with a major in speech-language pathology.

-It was there, in my first year of college, that I met my college sweetheart and soon-to-be-husband, Seth.
-I graduated in May of 1998 and we were married just one month later!
+At the end of my first year of college, I met my soon-to-be-husband, Seth.
+We dated for three years, I graduated, and we were married one month later.

-we moved to Indiana where my husband worked full-time and I attended graduate school full-time.
-Two years later, I
+we moved to Indiana where my husband worked and I attended graduate school.
+Two years later, I received my